 “This was my favorite class at Mason.
 More than just preparing you to give a commencement speech, this class gives you valuable experience creating speeches you will inevitably have to give at some point in your life–from wedding toasts to eulogies– all the while building long-lasting relationships with fellow classmates.”-Zach

 Spring 2016 Commencement Speaker –Andrew Leich

 https://vimeo.com/164298594 (Speech begins at 1:02:50 on the video )

 “COMM 440 is uniquely indispensable.
 The class greets you: ready to tease you with raucous toasts and sobering eulogies.
 The honest critiques keep you motivated and contribute to a classroom environment which writers and orators alike will appreciate.
 By the end, the class is still as elevated in energy as it is in anticipation for the commencement speaker selection.
 COMM 440 has undoubtedly shaped my Mason experience like few courses have and remains a trove of knowledge which is both vast and applicable.
 I’m sure you’ll find – as I have – that the course is an absolute pleasure to attend.“ –Andrew

-Entries should be sent to the Office of Events Management, MSN 3G3, University Hall, Room 2600, by 4:00 pm, Wednesday, April 1, 2015.
+If you are not able to be part of the “Special Occasions Speaking” class entries should be sent to the Office of Events Management, MSN 3G3, Merten Hall, Room 2600, by 4:00 pm, Friday, March 31, 2017.
 Entries may also be emailed to Events Management at firstname.lastname@example.org.